Bell inequalities in 2-2 scattering: S-matrix bootstrap: Distinguishing theories

 \subsection{Photon scattering}

-For various S-matrix amplitudes in \cite{joaophoton}, we can plot $I_3^{11}=I_3^{00}$ vs $f_2/g_2$ for different values of $s$.
-Note that $I_3^{01}=I_3^{10}=0$ since $\phi_5\approx 0$ for these S-matrices.
-We plot the non-zero Bell parameter for the S-matrices obtained in \cite{joaophoton} by minimising\footnote{We will use same notation as in \cite{joaophoton}, namely $f_2, f_4, g_4, g_4'$ are normalized w.r.t $g_2$ such that $\bar{f}_i/ ~\bar{g}_i$ are dimensionless.} $\bar{g}_4$ vs $\bar{f}_2$ in \eqref{fig:I3photon}.
-Low energy behaviour of $|I_3^{11}|$ vs $\chi$ for various $\bar{f}_2$ is shown in figure \eqref{fig:photonlowschi}.
-We choose the energy\footnote{For the S-matrices given in \cite{joaophoton} the value $s=0.01$ means roughly around $27.7 m_e^2$ if we want to measure this energy in QED.
-This we obtained as follows.
-In \cite{joaophoton} the S-matrices are given at $g_2=100$ and we use the formula $g_2=\frac{11\a^2}{45 m_e^4}$, with $\a=1/137$ to figure out the mass of electron to convert $s=0.01$ in units of $m_e^2$.} to be $s=0.01$.
+For various S-matrix amplitudes in \cite{joaophoton}, we can plot $I^{++}=I^{--}$ vs $f_2/g_2$ for different values of $s$.
+Note that $I^{-+}=I^{+-}=0$ since $\phi_5\approx 0$ for these S-matrices.
+We plot the non-zero Bell parameter for the S-matrices obtained in \cite{joaophoton} by minimising\cite{foot5} $\bar{g}_4$ vs $\bar{f}_2$ in \eqref{fig:I3photon}.
+Low energy behaviour of $|I^{++}|$ vs $\theta$ for various $\bar{f}_2$ is shown in figure \eqref{fig:photonlowschi}.
+We choose the energy\cite{foot6} to be $s=0.01$.
 In \cite{joaophoton}, discrete values of $f_2/g_2$ have been used.
 We use the $I_3$ for these values and find an interpolating function.
 We find that at low energy, Bell violation starts when $\left|\frac{f_2}{g_2}\right|>0.276$, which is the very close to the QED value $\left(\frac{f_2}{g_2}\right)_{QED}=-0.2736$.
 We see from the figure that our EFT analysis is in complete agreement.
-General profile of $f_2$ vs $s$ for which $I_3^{1,1}>2$ allowing all values of $\chi$ is shown in figure \eqref{fig:profilef2s}--in this figure, we have kept the $f_2/g_2$ values as the discrete choices used in \cite{joaophoton}.
+General profile of $f_2$ vs $s$ for which $I^{++}>2$ allowing all values of $\theta$ is shown in figure \eqref{fig:profilef2s}--in this figure, we have kept the $f_2/g_2$ values as the discrete choices used in \cite{joaophoton}.
 We see from figure \eqref{fig:profilef2s}, that to have minimum Bell violation for high energy one must have $|\bar{f}_2|\approx 0.3$, which is close to the QED value.